Limits Involving the Definition of e, Power Expansions & Higher Derivatives of Inverse Functions

 \[e = \lim_{n \to \infty}\left(1 + \frac{1}{n}\right)^n\]

-As \(n\) grows, the base \(1 + 1/n\) gets closer to 1, but the exponent \(n\) grows without bound.
-These two opposing forces balance out to produce the finite number \(e\).
-This is a \(1^\infty\) indeterminate form – the result could be 1, infinity, or anything in between, depending on how the base and exponent interact.
+As \(n\) grows, the base \(1 + 1/n\) approaches 1, while the exponent \(n\) grows without bound.
+These two opposing tendencies balance to produce the finite number \(e\).
+This is a \(1^\infty\) indeterminate form – the result may be 1, infinity, or any finite value, depending on how the base and exponent interact.

 We proved in a previous lesson that: